 The popular perception of Vikings is tinged with terror.
 The Irish tend to think of them as ferocious marauders who pillaged monasteries a millennium ago.
-But there was more to the Vikings than most people realize and their contribution to Irish society has long been under appreciated.
-This is certainly true in Waterford, Ireland’s oldest city, which is celebrating its 1,100th anniversary this year.
-Founded by the Vikings in 914, the citizens of this southeastern city are eager to mark their Viking heritage and this historical milestone in style.
+But there was more to the Vikings than most people realize and their contribution to Irish society has long been under-appreciated.
+This is certainly true in Waterford, Ireland’s oldest city, which celebrating its 1,100th anniversary in 2014.
+Founded by the Vikings in 914, the citizens of this southeastern city were eager to mark their Viking heritage and this historical milestone in style.

 “We wanted to bring home to everyone the dramatic founding of our city by Vikings and Waterford’s unique identity in retaining its Norse name – Vadrarfjordr – which eventually became Waterford,” says Eamonn McEneaney, Director of Waterford Treasures, three historical sites at the heart of the city that house historic and archeological artifacts.